 Microlearning may seem to be too perfect to be true, and in a way, it is.
 Although it is very good at employee training, it should not be a band-aid solution to all of a corporation’s training woes.
 Rather, microlearning might work better as part of a blended learning solution or a course managements system, for example.

 The strength of microlearning comes in its delivery of bite-sized lessons that are highly targeted, and on very niche subjects.
 Effective for small bursts of knowledge, for teaching subjects that take a long time to master, introducing microlearning as part of a blended learning solution is preferable.

-Since microlearning is targeted and deals with small bits of learning at a time, it can sometimes be better complemented with other training such as face-to-face sessions.
+Since microlearning is targeted and deals with small bits of learning at a time, it can sometimes be better complemented with other training such as face-to-face sessions or instructor-led training.
 Fragmented microlearning is perfect for instilling specific concepts in a practical and approachable way.
 But when dealing with more complex knowledge, policies, or subjects that need to be studied and comprehended in detail and over a long period of time, introducing microlearning as part of a blended learning journey would be more ideal, rather than a standalone learning tool.

 Learning engagement and participation

 Microlearning does do some things very well.
 For one, it is very good at engaging participants.
 Incorporating microlearning into a course coupled with instructional design principles can sometimes double or even triple completion rates.